fstqwq/BadAppleJuicer/README.md

 Encode the Bad Apple video in order to decode and display on a microcontroller unit, see `examples/img-test` of [cla7aye15I4nd/awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu).

 With lossy compression, the encoder successfully made it under the 128 KiB chip limit to display the 3min39s video in 86 \* 64 \* 8 fps.

+![Demo on MCU](chip_demo/demo.gif)

 Lossless compression of 86 \* 64 \* 24 fps costs 465 KiB, which is only 13% of original byte array.

-![Demo on MCU](chip_demo/demo.gif)
+As a comparison, `zip` command used 454 KiB to store the same array.

 There is also a demo program to display the video using ASCII art in UNIX console.